 Alright, let’s get stuck into reviewing the best sleeping bags for backpackers!
 Before we dive into the in-depth reviews, let’s take a quick peek at how our top four sleeping bag picks rank against each other…

-A good quality sleeping bag isn’t going to be cheap; however, look at your backpacking sleeping bag as an investment.
+A good quality sleeping bag isn’t going to be cheap; however, look at your sleeping bag as an investment.

 Many of the sleeping bags on our list come with lifetime warranties, and you can expect them to last for decades.
-Moreover, I think it is worth investing in a lightweight sleeping bag if you want to keep your overall backpack light so as to avoid straining your back.
+Moreover, I think it is worth investing in a lightweight and packable sleeping bag if you want to keep your overall backpack light so as to avoid straining your back.

-I’ve listed a couple of backpacker friendly sleeping bags from the store REI (USA).
+I’ve listed a couple of backpacker-friendly sleeping bags from the store REI (USA).
 REI has a one-year warranty on all of the brands they carry, so you can use the gear for up to a year, and return whatever isn’t perfect for a full refund.

 Best Overall Backpacking Sleeping Bag

 It’s large, the durable zipper doesn’t get caught in the material, and the outside fabric is treated for water and stain resistance far beyond typical sleeping bags.
-Whilst the bag isn’t waterproof, it’s one of the most water resistant down sleeping bags on the market.
+Whilst the bag isn’t waterproof, it’s one of the most water-resistant down sleeping bags on the market.

 Feathered Friends bags are the highest quality sleeping bags, made by hand in Seattle, USA, and are filled with down from geese raised with the highest humane standards.
 You can customize the bag on their site, and even have the sleeping bag customized after purchase (years down the line) if ever needed.

-Best Lightweight Sleeping Bag
+Best Ultralight Sleeping Bag

-At 12 oz. of total weight, the Sea to Summit Spark is one of the most lightweight sleeping bags on the market.
+At 12 oz. of total weight, the Sea to Summit Spark is one of the lightest sleeping bags on the market.
 If you are traveling with very limited space and weight, you’re a minimalist, a biker, or a kayaker, this is the sleeping bag for you.
 It packs as small as a softball!
 (That’s smaller than most down jackets!)

 Lack of insulation to save weight means this hiker friendly sleeping bag carries most of its fill in the space for heat where you need it most: over your core.
 The hood has a simple drawcord on the right, snugging around the face.